sf-wdi-19-20/modules/w1_d1_2_the_internet/README.md

 ## Tonight's Homework
   1. Make sure you have a GitHub account and have successfully pushed your fundamentals project.
-  2. Make sure you have the `subl` command set up so you can open Sublime from your Terminal.
+  2. Make sure you have the `subl` command set up so you can open Sublime from your Terminal.g
     * For Sublime Text 2, type this in your terminal:

     ```